natanchik/natanchik/README.md

 ### Hi, I am Natalia 👋

-#### Frontend Developer
+### I am a Frontend Developer

 Since my school years I have been interested in programming.
 When choosing a profession, I considered going in this direction, but it turned out differently.
 A few years ago I desided to change my life and become a programmer.
 Now I am moving in the direction I dreamed of.
 I started my journey with Python, took a course on Deep Learning and then got to know web development.
 And I understood that I found my direction.
 Now my aspirations and desires are aimed at becoming a professional frontend developer.

 - 📫 How to reach me: [My LinkedIn](https://www.linkedin.com/in/natalia-lebedeva-b0391b293/)